randycoulman/mix_test_interactive/README.md

 which tests should be run with a few keystrokes.

 It allows you to easily switch between running all tests, stale tests, or failed tests.
 Or, you can run only the tests whose filenames contain a substring.
+You can also control which tags are included or excluded and easily specify the test seed to use.
 Includes an optional "watch mode" which runs tests after every file change.

 ## Installation